OPEC crude output cuts should help US shale profits in 2021

 Shale producers historically lifted production budgets with rising oil prices, said Linda Htein, senior research manager at consultancy Wood Mackenzie.
 But “this time is maybe a little bit different” because global demand remains uncertain, she said.

-Oil would have to hit $60 to $65 per barrel to restore US output by 1 million barrels per day while improving investor returns, said Raoul LeBlanc, a vice president at data provider IHS Markit.
+Oil would have to hit $60 to $65 per barrel to restore US output by 1 million bpd while improving investor returns, said Raoul LeBlanc, a vice president at data provider IHS Markit.

-Energy executives in Colorado, Oklahoma, Wyoming and northern New Mexico in a Federal Reserve Bank of Kansas City poll released Friday the said oil prices would have to average $56 per barrel for them to substantial increase drilling.
+Energy executives in Colorado, Oklahoma, Wyoming and northern New Mexico in a Federal Reserve Bank of Kansas City poll released Friday said oil prices would have to average $56 per barrel for them to substantially increase drilling.

 The industry pulled back activity so much last year that oilfield work this year will mean “mitigation of declines rather than growth,” said Sarp Ozkan, a senior director at analytics firm Enverus.